jnlilja/barbuddy-dev/README.md

 The messege "Sign in Successful" should be printed to console if it's working properly.

+**Logout:**

+There is now a logout button in the profile view to sign out easier.
+Just a temporary fix for testing.

 ### April 16
 I added a `sexual_preference` field to the user model.
 Options are: